I am honestly a little torn right now.

 The prophetic has been crying out for these attributes for far too long.

-Today I had read statements celebrating the initial stages of dealing with problematic so called prophetic ministries.
+I have read statements celebrating the initial stages of dealing with problematic so called prophetic ministries.
 Some of these ministries have recently announced a period of removing themselves from public for whatever reason.

 I am thrilled to finally see some accountability!

-There have been many too manipulators and apparent liars rampant for far too long!
+There have been many manipulators and apparent liars rampant for far too long!

 I have been a follower of Jesus since 1991.
-So have seen and experienced a little since then.
+Have seen and experienced a little since then.

 During that time I have “received” plenty of prophetic words from people who I have always hoped were just trying to do their best.